 So Why Can I Find CBD Being Sold Everywhere?

 Some smaller departments may be pursuing enforcement activities as a potential revenue stream, but for the most part, CBD prosecutions are not high priorities for departments.
 For those who do announce intentions to prosecute, the departments face massive pushback from the public.
 Take Tarrant County for example.
-The Tarrant County District Attorney’s Office recently announced an intention to prosecute possession of CBD with non-detectable THC.
+The Tarrant County District Attorney’s Office recently announced an intention to prosecute possession of CBD with non-detectable THC because it is illegal under Texas law.
 Almost immediately, a public outcry arose.
 Large national lobbying organizations and industry associations wrote letters and contacted the department.
 Within a few days, the DA’s office released statistics on enforcement and stated this was not going to be high priority for them.

 Many localities permit retail shops to sell CBD as long as it contains no-detectable amount of THC.
 Other localities have shops that are selling .3% THC products without interference.
 Enforcement here in Texas is very county specific.
 So are you going to be prosecuted if you buy one of those products?
 It depends.
 Just know that if they want to prosecute you, the law in Texas is not on your side.